descarteslabs/descarteslabs-python/descarteslabs/workflows/docs/formats.rst

   For example, with ``format='geotiff'`` you might use ``destination='email@example.com'`` or ``destination='download'``.
 Both would produce GeoTIFFs; one would send an email with a link to the file, and the other would download the GeoTIFF within your script.

-..
-  TODO: Add "Some output formats must be used with certain destinations.
-For example, with the Catalog destination you can only use the GeoTIFF format." when we have the Catalog destination
+  Some output formats are required by certain destinations.
+For example, with the Catalog destination, you can only use the GeoTIFF format.

 .. contents::
   :local: